imtkain/Fabric-Prefab/README.md

 ### Batch provisioning

-Standing up a new Fabric environment typically means clicking through the portal dozens of times—create a Lakehouse, create another Lakehouse, create a Notebook, create a Pipeline, repeat.
+Standing up a new Fabric environment typically means clicking through the UI dozens of times... create a Lakehouse, create another Lakehouse, create a Notebook, create a Pipeline, repeat.
 With Fabric Prefab, you define all items in code and create them in one execution.
 Need 3 Lakehouses, 10 Notebooks, a Warehouse, and 5 Pipelines?
 Easy.
 Drop the notebook into your favorite AI for context, tell it the names you want for your objects, and it uses the functions to give you a copy-paste ready script.
 Boom, done.

 ### SPN ownership prevents production outages